Jeanette-Ralph/Jeanette-Ralph/README.md

 - 👋 Hi, I’m @Jeanette-Ralph and I am currently enrolled in the UCLA Extension Full-Stack Web Development Bootcamp.
 - 🌋 I graduated from UCLA with a bachelor's degree in Geology, which is where I was introduced to coding.
 - 👀 I’m interested in working as a software developer, specifically a full-stack developer.
-- 🌱 I’m currently learning HTML, CSS, and JavaScript.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, and Node.js.
 <!-- - 💞️ I’m looking to collaborate on front
 - 📫 How to reach me ... -->